ChanukaRavishan/MistralRAG-LlamaIndex/README.md

 This repository contains a complete implementation of Retrieval Augmented Generation (RAG) using Mistral-7B-Instruct-v0.1 for generating responses from a custom dataset.
 The main file `app.py` sets up a Flask web server to provide an interface for querying the RAG model.

+This implementation is done in two key phases: **indexing** and **retrieval & generation**.
+First, during indexing, documents are split into text chunks, and their embeddings are stored in a vector database.
+Then, in the retrieval & generation phase, user queries are matched against these embeddings, prompting the LLM to generate responses based on the retrieved contexts.

+Why Mistral-7B?, Mistral-7B, especially in its 4-bit quantized version, offers impressive performance while being efficient in memory usage ( other open-source LLMs such as Llama2, Mindy-7B, MoMo-70B, etc can also be utilized).
+Here ‘Mistral-7B-Instruct-v0.2-Q4_K_M.gguf’ is used for the efficient retrieval and generation tasks.

+The stack includes the LlamaIndex framework, which provides SentenceWindowNodeParser, VectorStoreIndex, ServiceContext, and SentenceTransformerRerank for powerful, breeze querying, and accessing domain-specific data, outperforming alternatives like Langchain.

+Instead of fine-tuning an LLM model, the embedding-based retrieval ensures scalability and avoids issues like model drift, cost, and complexity.

+How to assess the RAG system?
+Check out the evaluation process and benchmarks in detail [here](https://qdrant.tech/documentation/tutorials/retrieval-quality/).
+It offers further insights into the methodology and performance metrics.

+(Note: A system with at least 12 GB GPU and 16 GB RAM is recommended for optimal performance.)

 ## Setup

 Set up the environment and install the necessary dependencies.
 You can do this using the following steps: